cp-algorithms/cp-algorithms/src/graph/kuhn_maximum_bipartite_matching.md

 ### Required Definitions

 * A **matching** $M$ is a set of pairwise non-adjacent edges of a graph (in other words, no more than one edge from the set should be incident to any vertex of the graph $M$).
-The power of matching is the number of edges in it.
+The **cardinality** of a matching is the number of edges in it.
 The maximum (or largest) matching is a matching whose cardinality is maximum among all possible matchings in a given graph.
-All those vertices that have an adjacent edge from the matching (i.e., which have degree exactly one in the subgraph formed $M$) are called **saturated** by this matching.
+All those vertices that have an adjacent edge from the matching (i.e., which have degree exactly one in the subgraph formed by $M$) are called **saturated** by this matching.

 * A **path** of length $k$ here means a *simple* path (i.e. not containing repeated vertices or edges) containing $k$ edges, unless specified otherwise.